Muadh-Adekunle-Monsuru/Second-Semester/CPS 106/Module 2.md

 However, presently optical media are slower than typical hard drive speeds, and offer lower storage capacities.
 Digital Versatile Disk (DVD).

-Flash Storage Devices: A USB flash drive It is a NAND type flash memory data storaage device integrated with a USB (Universal Serial Bus) connector.
+Flash Storage Devices: A USB flash drive It is a NAND type flash memory data storage device integrated with a USB (Universal Serial Bus) connector.
 They have 10 years of data retention.
 They are compact, faster, hold more data and more reliable for the lack of moving parts and more durable design.

 NAND flash memory is a type of non-volatile storage technology that do not require power to retain data.